 Visiting sites, clicking on links, or downloading files from sites will no longer be traced back to you.
 The VPN provider builds a tunnel around your online activity, providing a protective coating between you and everyone else.

 While hiding your IP address, VPN providers also encrypt all the data.
-So if a third party intercepts your data, they will not be able to make sense of it because it’s encrypted, and they will not be able to decipher it.
+So if a third party intercepts your data, they will not be able to make sense of it because it’s encrypted and cannot decipher it.